TPIsoftwareOSPO/quickstart/README.md

           - myapp.jar
     ```

-Double-click the task-compose portable executable or run `task-compose up` in your current directory's terminal.
+Double-click the dgrkt portable executable or run `dgrkt up` in your current directory's terminal.

 #### Example 2: Portable Elasticsearch and Kibana Set

-Here's an example of how you might configure `task-compose` to start Elasticsearch and Kibana,
+Here's an example of how you might configure `dgrkt` to start Elasticsearch and Kibana,
 with proper health checks and dependencies:

 **Prerequisite**